linkedin/kafka-monitor/README.md

 to ensure partition# >= broker#.
 It can also reassign partition and trigger preferred leader election to ensure that each broker acts as leader of at least one partition of the monitor topic.
-To use this feature, use either EndToEndTest or TopicManagementService in the properties file.
+To use this feature, use either EndToEndTest or TopicManagementService in the config file.

 ### Build Kafka Monitor